garden-io/garden/docs/reference/module-types/exec.md

 [build](#build) > command

-The command to run inside the module's directory to perform the build.
+The command to run to perform the build.

+By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+If the top level `local` directive is set to `true`, the command runs in the module source directory instead.

 | Type            | Required | Default |
 | --------------- | -------- | ------- |